 The Hotel has several dining options.
 There is the Main Dining Room, Carleton’s Tea Store which features food as well, Afternoon Tea in the Parlor and Sadie’s Ice Cream Parlor just outside of the main entrance.
 The Woods, located near Stonecliff, is the perfect spot for dinner.
 The Jockey Club is located on the golf course.
 Just down the hill from the entrance is The Game House, a casual bar and restaurant and Sushi Grand the newest addition to the group which is the island’s first sushi restaurant.
 For having a drink there is the Terrace Room with dancing to live music, the Audubon Wine Bar right off the lobby, the Cupola Bar upstairs with great views and the Geranium Bar adjacent to the Main Dining Room.
 The hotel also operates the Fort Mackinac Tea Room up at the Fort and the Cawthorne’s Village Inn, downtown at 1304 Hoban St., for cocktails and more casual dining.

-Both Mission Point and The Grand Hotel were named as two of the top 10 Midwest Resorts in 2017 by Conde Nast Traveler Magazine.
-The Grand was also one of the top Midwest Resorts named by Travel + Leisure Magazine in 2017.
+Both Mission Point and The Grand Hotel have been named as two of the top 10 Midwest Resorts by Conde Nast Traveler Magazine.
+The Grand was also one of the top Midwest Resorts named by Travel + Leisure Magazine.

 Iroquois Hotel: This is an award winning hotel located at the western end of Main Street downtown.
 The once private home, built in 1900, is a charming spot with wonderful views of the water.
 It has 36 rooms and 9 suites along with the Carriage House Restaurant which has both indoor and outdoor patio seating.
 I went for dinner and loved the experience.